wp-plugins/newsme/readme.txt

 License: GPLv2 or laterd
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Effective email signup form integrated with your articles and tags.
 Automated newsletter based on the interests of your readers.
-Analytics and tracking tools by News@me.
+Analytics by News@me.

 == Description ==